scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 	return action
 }
 ```
- - Environment assumptions
+ - **Environment assumptions**
 	 - fully observable, discrete, deterministic, known, static, sequential, single agent
 	 - Toy examples are usually well defined, not realistic and are useful for comparing algorithms, while real world example are complex, with usually no standard description
-### Search Strategies
- - is defined by picking the order of node expansion
- - Strategies are evaluated based on the following dimensions
-	 - completeness - does it always find a solution if one exists
-	 - time complexity - number of nodes generated
-	 - space complexity - maximum number of nodes in memory
-		 - time and space complexity are measured in terms of:
-			 - b - maximum branching factor of the search tree
-			 - d - depth of the least-cost solution
-			 - m - maximum depth of the state space tree
-	 - optimality - does it always find a least-cost solution
-	 - use of knowledge - uninformed vs informed search
- - An uninformed search strategy uses only the information available in the problem definition
  - **Breadth first search** - expand the shallowest unexpanded node
-	 - can be implemented using Best first search where the eval function is the depth of the node, the number of actions it takes to reach the node
-		 - or also by using a first in first out queue
+	 - can be implemented using Best first search where the eval function is the depth of the node, the number of actions it takes to reach the node, or also by using a first in first out queue
+	 - Is a general version of Uniform Cost search where all the steps equal to 1
+	 - Properties
 		 - Is complete - will always find a solution if it exists
-	 - Time and Space - $O(b^{d+1})$
-		 - it keeps every node in memory
+		 - Time and Space - $O(b^{d+1})$ - it keeps every node in memory
-	 - Optimal - is optimal if the cost per step is 1
+		 - Optimal - is optimal if the cost per step is 1 (see Uniform Cost Search)
+			 - It will find the solution that is closest to the root
- - **Depth-first search** - Expand deepest unexpanded node
+ - **Depth first search** - Expand deepest unexpanded node
-	 - Can be implemented as a call to Best First Search where the eval function is the negative of the depth but is usually implemented as a tree like search that doesn't keep track of reached states
+	 - Can be implemented as a call to Best First Search where the eval function is the negative of the depth but is usually implemented using a stack
 	 - Properties
 		 - Not complete - fails in infinite depth-spaces and spaces with loops
 			 - Can be modified to avoid repeated states along path, complete in finite spaces
 		 - Time - $O(b^m)$ - only terrible if the maximum depth of the tree is worse than the depth of the least-cost solution
 			 - if solutions are dense, may be much faster than breadth-first search
-		 - Space - $O(bm)$ - uses linear space
+		 - Space - $O(bm)$ - uses linear space since it only has to keep track of the path of the current node it is on
-		 - Is not optimal
+		 - NOT Optimal
+			 - it will return the first solution that it sees, which might be deeper than the most optimal solution
 	 - For problems where tree search is feasible, depth first search has smaller needs for memory since a reached table isn't needed and the frontier is very small
-	 - Has an even more optimized variant called backtracking search
+	 - Has an even more optimized variant called backtracking search for limited environments
 		 - only one successor is generated at a time rather than all successors, and it is generated by modifying the current state rather than allocating memory to a brand new state
- - **Depth limited search** - depth first search with depth limit of l, nodes at depth l have no successors
+ - **Depth limited search**
+	 - depth first search with depth limit of l, nodes at depth l have no successors
 	 - keeps DFS from wandering down an infinite path
  ```pseudocode
 	 function DepthLimitedSearch(problem, limit){